“Wait, wait!” a man called out as he briskly walked down the hill. I stood by the Land Cruiser as he handed me a bag of chestnuts.

 - Wash the chestnuts.

-- Close the lid, bring the pressure cooker to its boiling point and steam them for 5 minutes.
+- Close the lid, bring the pressure cooker to its boiling point and steam for 5 minutes.

 - Turn off the heat, let it sit for another 10 minutes.